 Persons who want to enter or drive on the manoeuvring area must have exact knowledge of the area.
 In addition, they must be able to engage in radio communication (point C 3.).
+Furthermore, persons entering or driving on the runway while simultaneously communicating with DFS "Tower Leipzig" must have German language skills equivalent to at least level 4.
+Appropriate proof must be presented to the airport operator.
 They must be familiar with the meanings of the markings, signs, and navigation lights.
 If someone loses their way, the tower must be informed immediately.